sdsc/cluster-guide/advanced/README.md

 -->

-This guide will teach you how to safely build and deploy software on your Rocks|reg| Cluster using Triton Rolls.
+This guide will teach you how to safely build and deploy software on your Rocks(r) Cluster using Triton Rolls.
 The techniques described can be used once during initial installation but we recommend their use during the entire life of your Rocks cluster.